 Do you ever wonder why names are in red?
 Or why some dates on the calendar are highlighted in green or blue?
 Color-coding is designed to help you spot conflicts, openings, and assignments!
 Discover what each color represents:

 When you click on a volunteer's name on the schedule, the volunteer is highlighted in blue.
-The other days on which this volunteer scheduled are also listed in blue on the calendar.
+The other days on which this volunteer is scheduled are also listed in blue on the calendar.

-When using the "Fill Positions" mode to fill an empty slot, MSP will show a list of volunteers who could be scheduled in the highlighted position.
+When using the "Fill positions" mode to fill an empty slot, MSP will show a list of volunteers who could be scheduled for the highlighted position.

 A volunteer with a red name indicates a serious conflict, meaning the volunteer should not or cannot be scheduled there.
 Examples of this would be: volunteer has a can't serve time, does not list the mass as a preference, or has already been scheduled that day.
 When you click on a volunteer's name that is in red, you can see the reason for this conflict at the bottom of the volunteer list.
 Additionally, a warning message will appear if you try to schedule them.

 A volunteer's name appearing in orange denotes a minor conflict, meaning the volunteer could be scheduled but there are some factors making them not an ideal candidate in the program's eyes.
 Examples of this would be: volunteer has family members who can't be scheduled, or was scheduled close to this date.